 For the sake of all the members of the class, students are expected to respect themselves, their classmates, the teacher, and the facilities.
 Students must accept responsibility for themselves and their actions.
-Students are expected to be ready at the start of every class (Notebooks, textbook, scientific calculator, writing utensils, etc.) and to actively participate throughout the lesson until class is dismissed.
+Students are expected to be ready at the start of every class (textbook, plastic folder for handouts, writing utensils, etc.) and to actively participate throughout the lesson until class is dismissed.

-Behaviour is monitored every day as per the class rules that are set out at the beginning of the academic year (see the front of your note books).
-At the end of the semester the average is taken and used for the student's behaviour score (10%).
+A behavior score (out of 3 points) is taken every day.
+At the end of the semester the average is taken and used for the student's behavior score (10%).
 Students earn the scores they receive.